-I never ever thought of throwing it away though.
+I never thought of throwing it away, though.
 Somewhere I read about making flatbread with it, in the traditional way, kneading a regular dough and rolling it out.

-I wasn’t enthusiastic about the idea of taking out my rolling pin, with flour everywhere and lots of cleaning up afterwards.
+I wasn’t enthusiastic about the idea of taking out my rolling pin, with flour everywhere and lots of cleaning up afterward.
 After all, all this was not planned!
 I wasn’t prepared for it.

 And voilà done!
 What comes out is really delicious, considering that there is almost no work to do.

-There are many other ways to use the leftovers of a feeding, but this is my favourite recipe!
+There are many other ways to use the leftovers of a feeding, but this is my favorite recipe!

-Important: the sourdough here has just the function to flavour the dough with its typical aroma, it doesn’t have to rise.
+Important: the sourdough here has just the function to flavor the dough with its typical aroma, it doesn’t have to rise.